 - Energy Audits - Check with your local utility company or state agencies; they sometimes offer free energy audits with conservation advice.

 The individual changes may seem trivial, but you'll be amazed at the cumulative effect on your heating costs.
-After you see the changes, feel free to do the Happy Dance of the Lowered Heating Bill which will warm you up even further — but close your blinds first.
+After you see the changes, feel free to do your Saving Money Happy Dance which will warm you up even further — but close your blinds first.